nicodewet/mqperf/README.md

 # Setting up the environment

 Message queues and test servers are automatically provisioned using Ansible on AWS.

-You will need to have the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` present in the environment for things to work properly, as well as Ansible and Boto installed.
+**IMPORTANT**: You will need to have the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` present in the environment (i.e. as environment variables) for things to work properly, as well as Ansible and Boto installed.

+In order to get the cited environment variables set, modify ansible/env_hack.sh (see the script, if its not clear, put your credentials in there).
+Now run:

+* ./env_hack.sh

 Metrics are gathered using Prometheus and visualized using Grafana.

 Here are the steps needed to test Kafka (other queues are similar).
 Open the `ansible` directory in the console and:

-* provision a kafka cluster by running `ansible-playbook install_and_setup_kafka.yml`.
+* provision a kafka cluster by running `ansible-playbook -v install_and_setup_kafka.yml`.
 Note to change the size of the instance to the desired one.
-* provision a number of sender and receiver nodes using `ansible-playbook provision_mqperf_nodes.yml`.
+* provision a number of sender and receiver nodes using `ansible-playbook -v provision_mqperf_nodes.yml`.
 Adjust the number and size of nodes depending on the test you want to run.
 Keep in mind that after each code change, you'll need to remove the fat-jars from the `target/scala-2.11` directory and re-run `provision_mqperf_nodes.yml`.
 * provision the prometheus/grafana server by running `ansible-playbook install_and_setup_prometheus.yml`.
 This must be